sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(array).toEqual([{count: 1, id: 'ADULTS'}, {count: 2, id: 'YOUTHS'}])
 -->

-However, I don’t think we need this function at all:
+However, we can rewrite the code without this function at all:

 ```js
 const MESSAGE_IDS = [